RicardoGraziato/RicardoGraziato/README.md

-# 👋 Hello, my name is Ricardo
+# 👋 Hello, my name is Ricardo.
 ## Welcome to my Github profile.
+I'm a Brazilian programming student.
+Currently intern at Domótica Engenharia Stuyding Software Engineering at PUCRS
+21 years
+Living in Porto Alegre/RS

 <!--
-**RicardoGraziato/RicardoGraziato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...